marcglasberg/async_redux/README.md

     action's `wrapError()` method.
     Returns the info after the condition is met.

+11. `Future<TestInfo<St>> dispatchState(St state)`

+    Dispatches an action that changes the current state to the one provided by you.
+    Then, runs until that action is dispatched and finished (ignoring other actions).
+    Returns the info after the action finishes, containing the given state.

 Some of the methods above return a list of type `TestInfoList`, which contains the step by step information of all the actions.
 You can then query for the actions you want to inspect.
 For example, suppose an action named `IncrementAndGetDescriptionAction` calls another 3 actions.